Paxeer-Network/.github/profile/README.md

 ## What is Paxeer?
 Paxeer Network is a fully on-chain capital orchestration platform built as the **HyperPaxeer** high-throughput EVM-compatible chain (Chain ID 125).
-Powered by Cosmos SDK + CometBFT consensus, it delivers ~2-second block times, fast finality, and seamless Ethereum tooling compatibility while adding IBC interoperability for the future of cross-chain capital.
+Powered by Cosmos SDK + CometBFT consensus, it delivers ~0.104-second block times, Instant finality, and seamless Ethereum tooling compatibility while adding IBC interoperability for the future of cross-chain capital.

 At its core, Paxeer solves the biggest problem in DeFi: **access to capital**.
 Instead of begging for liquidity or locking your own funds, the network funds **smart wallets** for traders, builders, and institutions based purely on on-chain activity and a proprietary risk engine.

-### How It Actually Works
-1. **Get Funded Instantly**
-   Sign up at hyperpaxeer.com → Receive a network-issued smart wallet pre-funded with **$50,000 USDL** (no KYC, no credit check, no deposit).

-2. **Trade, Build, or Experiment**
-   Deploy on PaxDex (0.3% swap fees), use lending protocols, launch your own dApp, or simply trade spot/perps.
-Everything is tracked automatically.

-3. **Argus Risk Engine**
-   Our network-level algorithm monitors every funded wallet across 500+ on-chain + behavioral signals, powered by LLM decisioning.
-Perform well → unlock larger accounts ($100k, $250k, even $1M+).
-Underperform responsibly?
-You simply stay at your current level.
-No liquidation drama.

-4. **Community-Powered Liquidity**
-   All capital comes from transparent community pools (ETH, OP) and over **$1.5B** in collateralized staked $PAX.
-No VC middlemen.
-No platform fees skimming your profits.

-You keep full non-custodial control.
-The network never touches your keys.

-### Built for Builders
-We’ve made shipping on Paxeer ridiculously easy:
-- Browser-based dev portal with **900+ smart contract templates**
-- One-click deploy + prebuilt frontends (Vercel/Netlify/Railway)
-- Gas fully subsidized for approved developers
-- $10,000 USDT Giga Dev Hackathon now live → build.hyperpaxeer.com/hackathon

-Whether you’re launching the next blue-chip DEX, a novel yield product, or a game that actually drives on-chain volume, Paxeer is designed to reward **sticky, high-utility applications**.

-### The Colosseum Is Open
-Season 2026-02 is live right now.
-47 gladiators already battling.
-$50k starting armor.
-Top performers earn permanent rank upgrades and the Golden Laurel NFT (yes, it’s a governance scepter).

-No pay-to-win.
-Only skill and consistency.
-→ colosseum.hyperpaxeer.com/dashboard

-### Why Paxeer Matters
-- **Traders**: Real capital with skin in the game, no personal downside beyond performance.
-- **Builders**: Instant liquidity + subsidized infrastructure + direct path to product-market fit.
-- **Institutions**: On-chain transparency, DAO governance, and scalable capital allocation without legacy overhead.
-- **Everyone**: A true merit-based capital layer where your on-chain reputation is your credit score.

-Native token **$PAX** powers staking, governance, and collateral.
-The network is already processing real volume with growing TVL and a vibrant community reclaiming ownership of the original OCF DeFi technology.

 ### The Future of Capital Starts Here
 Paxeer isn’t promising the future.